charmed-kubernetes/kubernetes-docs/pages/k8s/install-offline.md

 <span class="p-notification__status">Snap resources</span>
 Many current charms include snaps as bundled resources.
-The inclusion of snaps as charm resources is deprecated, and these will be removed in future versions of snaps.
+The inclusion of snaps as charm resources is deprecated, and these will be removed in future versions of these charms.
 Deployments will need to be able to access the official Snap Store or use the Snap Store Proxy to gain access to the required snaps. </a>
 </p></div>